KICU-TV

-KICU-TV (channel 36), branded as KTVU Plus, is a television station licensed to San Jose, California, United States, serving the San Francisco Bay Area.
-It is owned and operated by Fox Television Stations alongside Oakland-licensed Fox outlet KTVU (channel 2).
+KICU-TV (channel 36), branded KTVU Plus, is a television station licensed to San Jose, California, United States, serving the San Francisco Bay Area.
+It is owned by Fox Television Stations alongside Oakland-licensed Fox outlet KTVU (channel 2).
 The two stations share studios at Jack London Square in Oakland; KICU-TV's transmitter is located on Monument Peak in Milpitas.
-The station carries programming from Fox's secondary programming service, MyNetworkTV, as a graveyard slot offering.
+It is programmed primarily as an independent station, although it carries Fox's secondary service, MyNetworkTV, as a graveyard slot offering.